Humanities (Social Studies)February 8, 2022

 Geography 20F (1 Credit) GEOR2F

 Students will focus on a variety of issues and challenges of the contemporary world, with a particular focus on Canada.
 Students will learn skills related to geographic thinking, study concepts related to the ownership and development of natural resources, production and distribution of food, development of industry and trade, and increasing urbanization.
 Throughout the course, students will become aware of the importance of the environment, stewardship, and sustainable development, as well as the social, political and economic implications of their personal choices.
-The prerequisite for this course is Humanities (Social Studies) 10F.
+The prerequisite for this course is Social Studies 10F.